samoshkin/vim-mergetool/readme.md

 :MergetoolStop
 ```

 There's a single `:MergetoolToggle` command can both start and stop merge mode.
-Plus, you can setup a key mapping to toggle merge mode:
+Plus, you can set up a key mapping to toggle merge mode:

 ```vim
 nmap <leader>mt <plug>(MergetoolToggle)
 ```

-This example only scratch's the surface of what `vim-mergetool` can do.
+This example only scratches the surface of what `vim-mergetool` can do.
 Keep reading, if you need more features/customization.

 ### Conflict markers format